Loading web-font TeX/Math/Italic

 AMD GPUs

 • Rocprof (ROC): ./mfc.sh run ... -t simulation --roc --hip-trace [rocprof flags] allows one to visualize MFC's system-wide performance with Perfetto UI.
 When used, --roc will run the simulation and generate files in the case directory for all targets. results.json can then be imported in Perfetto's UI.
-Learn more about AMD Rocprof here It is best to run case files with a few timesteps to keep the report files small.
+Learn more about AMD Rocprof here It is best to run case files with few timesteps to keep the report file sizes manageable.

-• Omniperf (OMNI): ./mfc.sh run ... -t simulation --omni [omniperf flags]allows one to conduct kernel-level profiling with AMD Omniperf.
-When used, --omni will output profiling information for all subroutines, including rooflines, cache usage, register usage, and more after the simulation is run.
+• Omniperf (OMNI): ./mfc.sh run ... -t simulation --omni [omniperf flags] allows one to conduct kernel-level profiling with AMD's Omniperf.
+When used, --omni will output profiling information for all subroutines, including rooflines, cache usage, register usage, and more, after the simulation is run.
 Adding this argument will moderately slow down the simulation and run the MFC executable several times.
-For this reason it should only be used with case files that have a few timesteps.
+For this reason, it should only be used with case files with few timesteps.

 Restarting Cases